rekha-balan/azure-docs-test2-pr.nl-NL/articles/cloud-services/cloud-services-guestos-family1-retirement.md

 2. Set the osFamily attribute to "2" in the ServiceConfiguration.cscfg file, and redeploy your cloud service.

 ## <a name="extended-support-for-guest-os-family-1-ended-nov-3-2014"></a>Extended Support for Guest OS Family 1 ended Nov 3, 2014
 Cloud services on Guest OS family 1 are no longer supported.
-Please migrate off family 1 as soon as possible to avoid service disruption.
+Migrate off family 1 as soon as possible to avoid service disruption.

 ## <a name="next-steps"></a>Next steps
 Review the latest [Guest OS releases](cloud-services-guestos-update-matrix.md).